kiennt9696/coding-challenges/README.md

 - Update only the user's score immediately, and refresh the entire leaderboard periodically at a less frequent interval.

 Anyway, the choice depends on the problem requirements and involves some trade-offs.
+### Technical Challenges
+#### 1. Hotspots & data sharding
+It's when a quiz becomes "hot".

+##### Sharding data by user_id/username
+- makes data distributed evenly => solve the hotspots

+Tradeoff (Acceptable):
+- adds a latency to finding top k users in the leaderboard because we need to merge top k local users.
+- adds a latency to getting user rank because we need to aggregate the local rank of the user to k top users.
+##### Sharding data by quiz_id
+- makes getting top k users and user rank located on 1 node without any overhead

+Tradeoff:
+- Cannot resolve hotspots
+##### Adding replicas for sharing read
+Under any circumstances, adding replicas is necessary to share read load

+=> Combining both sharding by users and quiz_id: sharding by quiz_id for regular quizzes then sharding by users when they are "hot".
+#### 2. Realtime notification for a large amount of traffic
+- Push-based model and Websockets
+- Scale websockets (state machine for websocket manager)
+- Wise strategies:
+  + Categorizing urgent events, less critical data is used with pull model periodically.
+For example, we update user's score rank immediately but only refresh the whole dashboard when user's rank is changed.
+  + Mini-batching technique
+- Using circuit breaker
+#### 3. Auto-scaling
+- Dynamic port instance scaling with internal traffic gateway (like Traefik).
+- Use some container orchestration technologies like K8s or Nomad & Consul.

+#### Monitoring
+- Build healthz api for api service, use heartbeat, watchdog pattern or logging to monitor worker service.
+- Using telegraf, prometheus, influx to monitor resource consumption, gateway logging.